KDE/digikam-doc/image_editor/enhancement_tools.rst

     - When you are scanning images and compress them, e.g. to JPEG, you should use the plug-in on the uncompressed image.

-Refocus comparison with other techniques
+Refocus Comparison with Other Techniques
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Comparison to two other techniques frequently used to enhance images are: